FDio/csit/resources/job_specs/report_iterative/2n-grc/vpp-mrr-00.md

 1c AND 64b AND mrr AND cx556a AND drv_mlx5_core AND eth-l2bdbasemaclrn-eth-2memif-1dcr
 2c AND 64b AND mrr AND cx556a AND drv_mlx5_core AND eth-l2bdbasemaclrn-eth-2memif-1dcr
 4c AND 64b AND mrr AND cx556a AND drv_mlx5_core AND eth-l2bdbasemaclrn-eth-2memif-1dcr
-1c AND 1518b AND mrr AND cx556a AND drv_mlx5_core AND eth-l2bdbasemaclrn-eth-2memif-1dcr
-2c AND 1518b AND mrr AND cx556a AND drv_mlx5_core AND eth-l2bdbasemaclrn-eth-2memif-1dcr
-4c AND 1518b AND mrr AND cx556a AND drv_mlx5_core AND eth-l2bdbasemaclrn-eth-2memif-1dcr
 ##### eth-l2xcbase-eth-2memif-1dcr
 1c AND 64b AND mrr AND cx556a AND drv_mlx5_core AND eth-l2xcbase-eth-2memif-1dcr
 2c AND 64b AND mrr AND cx556a AND drv_mlx5_core AND eth-l2xcbase-eth-2memif-1dcr